cleolibrary/CLEO-Redux/README.md

 ### Prerequisites

 When JavaScript is enabled CLEO Redux needs commands definitions from https://library.sannybuilder.com/.
 On the first run CLEO would try to download the necessary files and put them into your local `CLEO/.config` directory.
-If that did not happen, or you don't want to let CLEO make network calls, manually download `gta3.json` or `vc.json` from the [library's repo](https://github.com/sannybuilder/library) and put them to the `CLEO/.config` directory.
+If that did not happen, or you don't want to let CLEO make network calls, manually download [gta3.json](https://github.com/sannybuilder/library/blob/master/gta3/gta3.json) or [vc.json](https://github.com/sannybuilder/library/blob/master/vc/vc.json) and place them in the `CLEO/.config` directory.

+Minimum required version of the commands definitions is `0.92` for `gta3.json` and `0.136` for `vc.json`.

 ### Script Lifecycle